 Speaking of spots in the house that are sparking joy these days, I am super-pleased with my re-organized laundry area.
 I am really kicking myself that I didn’t take a “before” picture, but believe me when I tell you that the before was terrible.
 We have this laundry area right off our kitchen, which is convenient, but it means that I’ll often just throw stuff in there and then close it up, hiding the mess behind this weird, god-awfully ugly accordian door thing we have.
 You know, I was saying this in my head when I realized that a picture’s worth a thousand words, and so, without further ado, here’s the weird doorway thing:

 Okay, yeah, we still have that, and I am kind of resigned to it.
 We figure that opening and closing it would make any painting attempts looks pretty bad, pretty quickly, and it’s such an odd shape that the doorway options we’ve looked into just won’t work.
-I figure that someday, some new owners will just do a gut renovation of the whole kitchen-and-laundry area, and while they mutter about how they don’t know how we previous owners could have tolerated this kitchen-and-laundry situation for so long, we’ll know in our hearts that those future owners have no idea about how it all looked when there were plastic window awnings, a prison yard fence, an unfinished basement with a gross stairway and no closet at the top, ginormous ugly hedges out front, only one and a half cruddy bathrooms, window paneling throughout the hallway, and so much more.
+I figure that someday, some new owners will just do a gut renovation of the whole kitchen-and-laundry area, and while they mutter about how they don’t know how we previous owners could have tolerated this kitchen-and-laundry situation for so long, we’ll know in our hearts that those future owners have no idea about how it all looked when there were plastic window awnings, a prison yard fence, an unfinished basement with a gross stairway and no closet at the top, ginormous ugly hedges out front, only one and a half cruddy bathrooms, 70s wood paneling throughout the hallway, and so much more.
 Those fortunate, fortunate future owners!
 May the Lord bless them.

 I digress.
 The point is, if you imagine that there’s a spot where you put all of your laundry and cleaning supplies and spare paper and plastic bags and that it’s got a big ol’ doorway that hides it from your kitchen, you can imagine how terrible the place often looked, with literal heaps of junk.
-So bad, in fact, that one Thanksgiving I tossed one of my sister’s Tupperware lids into that area and couldn’t find it again for months later.
+So bad, in fact, that one Thanksgiving I tossed one of my sister’s Tupperware lids into that area and couldn’t find it again until several months later.
 So picture that in your mind as the “before” and then behold the after:

 Cute W had added the upper shelves years before and yet it remained a mess, and the whole point of this reorganization effort was to do it without giving him still more tasks to do.
 Besides getting him to help me hang the grey utility hanger thing on the left, everything else was me Marie-Kondo-ing and consolidating and labeling.
 I am especially happy with the under-the-shelf hanging bins as well as the inexpensive-but-vaguely-cute plastic baskets from Target.
 It isn’t entirely a vision of loveliness (you can see that this utility sink is where we clean up paint), but it’s such a vast improvement that I’m still reveling in Organizational Afterglow.